mikko-ahonen/mikko-ahonen.github.io/_posts/2023-09-09-lightweight-reference-data.md

 and code sets in particular to the conceptual data models.

 Commercial reference data products exist.
-I don't have personal experience using such systems, so I will skip.
+I don't have personal experience using such systems, so I will not comment on them.

 However, I have seen multiple custom implementations of centralized code services.
 As code sets seem deceptively simple on the surface, it seems like a good idea to implement your own.